-Welcome to the website of the Division of Occupational and Environmental Medicine, Department of Medicine, University of Connecticut Health Center.
+Welcome to the website of the Division of Occupational and Environmental Medicine, Department of Medicine, UConn Health.
 Working life is for many of us a key part of personal well-being, self-esteem, sense of purpose, and financial support for our families.
 While research has shown that working is generally good for our health, work can also bring physical and psychological demands, safety hazards, work/family conflict, and other personal and organizational challenges.
 Our Division is dedicated to understanding relationships between workplace factors and health, promoting the health and well-being of workers at work and home, and treating injuries and illnesses that can result from environmental or occupational exposures.

 As you will see from our website, our Division is made up of clinicians, researchers, consultants, educators, counselors, and trainees from a variety of professional disciplines and training backgrounds.
 Our multidisciplinary faculty and staff reflect the complexity of factors that impact workplace and environmental health.
 Whether you are a patient or a UConn Health employee, our clinical care team recognizes that each person’s situation is unique and that a web of biomedical, workplace, individual, and contextual factors may ultimately affect your illness, recovery, and return-to-work.
 In addition to providing you quality, evidence-based medical assessment and treatment, we strive for a patient-centered, pragmatic approach that recognizes individual and contextual differences, so we can help you better.